 Bambusa balcooa

 This is a widely grown species in India and southern Asia, also cultivated commercially in Africa.
 A great choice in warmer climates, the culms are known for their thick walls, making them a superior building material.
 Poles can get 60-80 feet tall and 5-6 inches in diameter.
-Cold hardy to about 25º F, it can grow pretty well in climates like Southern California and Florida.
+Cold hardy to about 25º F, it can grow pretty well in climates like Southern California and Florida, but its thick profusion of branches makes it less-than-beautiful as ornamental.
+Instead, it is usually grown for biomass or building material.

-Check our in-depth article on B. balcooa to learn all about this remarkable species.
+Check our in-depth article on Bambusa balcooa to learn all about this remarkable species.

 Bambusa bambos